dreamhost/openstack-manuals/doc/user-guide/source/dashboard_launch_instances.rst

       Boot from image
           If you choose this option, a new field for :guilabel:`Image Name` displays.
 You can select the image from the list.

-      Boot from snapshot
-          If you choose this option, a new field for :guilabel:`Instance Snapshot` displays.
-You can select the snapshot from the list.

       Boot from volume
           If you choose this option, a new field for :guilabel:`Volume`